Category Archives: 2022 Films

 Grade: B+

-Once I knew that Australia’s own Baz Luhrmann was directing the new film Elvis (2022) I immediately formulated an expectation of what the film-watching experience would be like.
-I anticipated a certain type of filmmaking, an auteur artist merging fast-paced music videos with a dramatic biopic into a film.
+Once I knew that Australia’s own Baz Luhrmann was directing the new film Elvis (2022), I immediately formulated an expectation of what the film-watching experience would be like.

-Other Luhrmann offerings like Moulin Rouge (2001) and The Great Gatsby (2013) infuse contemporary musical elements and are highly visual and stylistic.
+Other Luhrmann offerings, such as Moulin Rouge (2001) and The Great Gatsby (2013), incorporate contemporary musical elements and are highly visual and stylistic.
 I knew what I was going to get and was prepared for it.

-I mostly enjoyed the film but did not quite love it either, seeing both the good and the not-as-good.
+I mostly enjoyed the film, but I didn’t quite love it either, seeing both the good and the not-so-good aspects.

 At two hours and thirty-nine minutes, it goes on way too long.

-Perhaps contradicting this point is that Elvis does get better as it goes along, at first feeling jarring, overwhelming, and all over the place with rapid editing and very quick camera work.
+Perhaps contradicting this point is that Elvis does improve as it progresses, initially feeling jarring, overwhelming, and disjointed due to rapid editing and rapid camera work.

 A Dramamine is suggested until one is comfortable with the sudden bursts of turbulence.
-I semi-joke but there is a period of sinking into Luhrmann’s style that is necessary especially if never having seen one of them.
+I semi-joke, but there is a period of sinking into Luhrmann’s style that is necessary, especially if you have never seen one of them.

 Like many films, the events start much later than the main story, in this case, 1997.
-Parker is on his deathbed and ruminates about how he first met Elvis and made him into a legendary icon.
+Parker is on his deathbed, ruminating about how he first met Elvis and helped make him a legendary icon.

-Much of the film takes place in glitzy Las Vegas where Elvis had a long-term residency though it’s worth noting that the star’s working-class roots and an impoverished upbringing in a mostly black neighborhood were a tremendous influence on his music.
+Much of the film takes place in glitzy Las Vegas, where Elvis had a long-term residency.
+However, it’s worth noting that the star’s working-class roots and impoverished upbringing in a predominantly black neighborhood had a tremendous influence on his music.

-The Vegas setting applies a sparkling veneer mixed with a downtrodden feeling of isolation, especially in scenes that show Elvis’s million-dollar penthouse view of Sin City.
+The Vegas setting applies a sparkling veneer, mixed with a sense of isolation, especially in scenes that show Elvis’s million-dollar penthouse view of Sin City.
 The star frequently pulls all the black curtains to reside in solitude.

 Butler starts slow but ends up doing a fabulous job of portraying the iconic star, no easy feat.
-At first, I had difficulty buying the actor as Elvis but as time went on he becomes more immersed in the role.
+At first, I had difficulty buying the actor as Elvis, but as time went on, he became more immersed in the role.

-The young actor exudes charisma much as the real-life star does and this is most evident on the stage.
-The dramatic scenes don’t work as well and Luhrmann strangely skims over the controversial weight gain years, the 1970s, that Elvis experienced.
+The young actor exudes charisma just as the real-life star does, and this is most evident on stage.
+The dramatic scenes don’t work as well, and Luhrmann strangely skims over the controversial weight gain years, the 1970s, that Elvis experienced.

-This miss can almost be forgiven when a heart-wrenching final performance of ‘Unchained Melody’ by the real Elvis is showcased.
-The number is fraught with emotion and tenderness that left me feeling sympathy.
+This miss can almost be forgiven when a heart-wrenching final performance of ‘Unchained Melody’ by the honest Elvis is showcased.
+The number is fraught with emotion and tenderness, leaving me feeling sympathy.

-Hanks is good as the slimy and curmudgeonly manager but I never felt sympathy for the character.
-If the film can be believed, he ruined Elvis as much as brought him success, but Hanks never made me forgive the man.
+Hanks is good as the slimy and curmudgeonly manager, but I never felt sympathy for the character.
+If the film can be believed, he ruined Elvis as much as he brought him success, but Hanks never made me forgive the man.
 I also wasn’t interested in his backstory.

 Elvis, the film, does better when it serves as a musical performance rather than a biography.
 Sure, the drug use and the disputes with family and manager are dramatic but it’s the performances of ‘All Shook Up, ‘Unchained Melody’, and ‘Can’t Help Falling Into Love’ that win me over.

-Comparisons to recent musical biographies like Bohemian Rhapsody (2018) and Rocketman (2019) are fair.
+Comparisons to recent musical biographies, such as Bohemian Rhapsody (2018) and Rocketman (2019), are fair.

-Elvis (2022) is not as good as those films but it’s above average and succeeds when it entertains and shows how the star’s determination and grit pulled through outside influences.
+Elvis (2022) is not as good as those films, but it’s above average and succeeds when it entertains, showcasing how the star’s determination and grit prevailed despite outside influences.

 Oscar Nominations: Best Picture, Best Actor-Austin Butler, Best Cinematography, Best Production Design, Best Film Editing, Best Sound, Best Costume Design, Best Makeup, and Hairstyling